cmyster/coti/README.md

 Run `./run`.
 A log file will be created in `./logs` and a work directory at `/tmp/coti`.

 If you want to chnage a parameter on the fly, you can do something like 'controller_NUM=4 ./run' to overwrite the default number of controllers deployed.

-##Known issues

-Deploying ceph nodes does not work with default templates.